Experimentation

 These types of keys are different.
 I looked at the distribution of keyid[4] in my CloudTrail logs.
 Most are in the range Q-Z2-7, but there are some that are I or J. The newer keys (range Q-Z2-7) can have their last bytes changed and sts:GetAccessKeyInfo will still return correct results.
 The older keys (I and J) will return ValidationError if the last bytes are changed.
 They also return the same error if the key is deleted (unlike new keys).
 This leads me to believe that the older keys have no internal structure and the account ID has to be looked up from a datastore.

 I asked for help on Twitter and got some great responses.
-Especially helpful was @NYSharpie’s tweet where he noticed keys created after early 2019 are when it switched to >= Q. Looking in my own account seems to corroborate that: a key from December 2018 has a Y and a key from May 2019 has a J.
+Especially helpful was @NYSharpie’s tweet where he noticed keys created after early 2019 are when it switched to >= Q. Looking at resources in my own account, it looks like the switchover was sometime between the 27th of and 29th of March 2019.

 I’ve also learned that keys created before ~2010 don’t even have the AKIA prefix!
 E.g. the key ID 1YRA5YCR63BKA0BX35G2 was created in 2008 and the STS API will return the correct account ID for it.